marcdotson/counting-cockroaches/README.md

 Using social media to assess the severity of service failures.

 ## Getting Started
-We will be using GitHub for *code collaboration* and *project management*.
-A few general items:

 * Unlimited private repositories are available for students and academics: https://education.github.com.
 * GitHub Guides is a good place to get familiar with how to use the platform: https://guides.github.com.